natecostello/van_two_point_oh/blog/2021-10-23-vantop-install/vantop-install.md

 rain delay
 after finishing wiring, realized the converter I bought is USB micro and not USB mini (for vantop).
 Doh!
 Buttoned up, will order right angle micro to mini adapter once in key  west

+??
+Recieved and installed mini adapter

+2022-1-??:
+Vantop stopped working.
+Also had noticed that while it was working, we were having issues with ford sync screen not turning on.
+Need to investigae